Eshan05/ClutterHunter/docs/ScannerSpike.md

 # Scanner Spike Notes

-Status: scanner gates implemented in Rust; elevated differential rerun pending
+Status: implementation-order item 2 complete; remaining benchmark repetition belongs to item 5 hardening
-Last updated: 2026-07-14
+Last updated: 2026-07-15

 This file records scanner decisions and measured gaps that are too detailed for the product contract in [ProductPlan.md](ProductPlan.md).